Code-Institute-Submissions/Pokemon-Battlegrounds/README.md

 ![Alt text](/README-images/Instructions.jpg?raw=true "Instructions Page")
 </div>

-* Instructions Page have been implemented with animations to incorporate a realistic game feel despite having the game hosted on the browser page
+* Instructions Page have been implemented with animations to incorporate a realistic game feel despite having the game hosted on the browser page.
 * Players will be greeted by the well-known professor Oak and the three original starter pokemon and the instructions will be displayed in a typewriter fashion to give players a feeling of interaction with professor Oak.
-* Players are able to skip the instructions if they wish to and they are able to start the game immediately
+* Players are able to skip the instructions if they wish to and they are able to start the game immediately.
 * Start button has been animated to be displayed after all the rules have been explained to contribute to the realistic game feel and players will be able to commence the game after that.
 * Background music implemented to contribute to overall game feel that will happen upon player mouse movement or touch action.